 This parameter is automatically appended and will not impact the load times of your URLs nor break any URLs based on its placement.

-Klaviyo and Google Analytics
+Discrepancies between Klaviyo and Google Analytics

 - A subscriber receives an email, reads it, does not click on a link, but goes to your store and makes a purchase.
 Google Analytics doesn't know they read your email, but Klaviyo does.

 - A subscriber receives an email, reads it, clicks on a link from their phone.
 They wait until later to complete their purchase and they complete the purchase from their laptop instead of their phone.
 In this case, Google Analytics does not record a conversion because they read and click the email on their phone, but not on their laptop.
-Klaviyo tracks the conversion by stitching together the customer's activity and noticing which email they read before making their purchase.
+Klaviyo tracks the conversion by stitching together the customer's activity and noticing which email they read before purchasing.

 Because of this fundamental difference, we recommend deferring to Klaviyo's conversion analytics.
 If you feel Klaviyo's conversion period is too generous, you can update it on the account settings page.

-Appending UTM Variables to Emails
+Appending UTM Tracking to Emails

 - utm_medium: email